How Good is your Explanation? Algorithmic Stability Measures to Assess the Quality of Explanations for Deep Neural Networks: Introduction

 \section{Introduction}

-Machine learning techniques such as deep neural networks have become essential in multiple domains such as image classification, language processing and speech recognition.
-These techniques have achieved excellent predictive capability, allowing them to match human performances in many cases \cite{lecun2015deep, Serre2019DeepLT}.

-However, their advantages come with major drawbacks, especially concerning the difficulty of interpreting their decisions, since they are black box models \cite{lipton2016mythos}.
-This problem is a serious obstacle to the adoption of these systems in safety-critical contexts such as aeronautics or medicine.
+Machine learning approaches such as deep neural networks have become essential in multiple domains such as image classification, language processing and speech recognition.
+These approaches have achieved excellent classification accuracy -- approaching human performance in specific domains~\cite{lecun2015deep, Serre2019DeepLT}.
+However, one significant drawback associated with these deep networks is that it is difficult to interpret their decisions~\cite{lipton2016mythos}.
+This problem constitutes a serious obstacle for the wide adoption of these systems for safety-critical applications.

-Recently, many strategies have been proposed to help users understand the underlying logics that led those models to a particular decision.
-While some methods offer explanations that are satisfactory to users, they do not, however, reflect the real behaviour of the model and some works has shown the potential pitfalls associated with current explanations methods \cite{adebayo2018sanity, ghorbani2017interpretation}.
-The explanation that was intended to provide confidence, is itself questionable.

-Those observations have given rise to the need for an objective assessment of the explanations produced by these methods, thus enabling benchmarks and baselines to be established.
-To do this, one approach advocated by various works is to ensure that the explanations satisfy a certain number of properties (or axioms), such as Fidelity, Stability, Representativity or Consistency.
-Since some works \cite{tintarev2007survey, miller2017explanation, robnik2018perturbation, gilpin2018explaining, alvarezmelis2018robust} propose an exhaustive list of these properties, a good explanation could then be defined as quantitatively satisfactory according to a coherent set of measurements specific to each of these properties.

-This work proposes a methodology applicable to a large family of models, based on distance between explanations coming from the same sample.
-We use this new methodology to introduces two new global measures, Relative Consistency (\mC) and Mean Generalizability (\mR). \mC~is motivated by the idea that one explanation should not be used to justify two contradictory decisions. \mR~is intended to measure the ability of a model to derive general rules from its explanations.

-We experiment with this procedure to evaluate the two measures on different datasets.
-The results we obtain between normally trained models and degraded models allow us to assess that the measures reflect the loss of generalization and consistency of the explanations.
-We compare these results with those of existing metrics : \fidelity~and \stability, allowing us to establish a ranking of the tested methods.
-Finally, we use those measures to highlight in a quantitative way the suggestions of different works on the generalization and consistency of 1-Lipschitz networks.
+Recently, several explainability methods have been proposed to help understand how predictors make a particular decision~\cite{sundararajan2017axiomatic, smilkov2017smoothgrad, petsiuk2018rise, Selvaraju_2019}.
+These methods are also meant to improve predictors and more importantly to build trust with people affected by their predictions.
+Unfortunately, these methods have strong limitations.
+In particular, they are subject to confirmation bias: while some methods appear to offer useful explanations to a human experimenter, they turn out not to reflect the actual behaviour of the predictor~\cite{adebayo2018sanity, ghorbani2017interpretation}.
+Instead of providing confidence in a system's decisions, these explanations can themselves be potentially erroneous and cannot be trusted.